Private equity firm TPG to buy GlobeOp for $800 million

 HOUSTON Australian bank Macquarie will acquire Cargill Inc's North America power and gas business for an undisclosed amount, the companies said on Friday.

-LONDON U.S. buyout firm TPG Capital agreed a 508 million pound ($802 million) takeover of hedge fund administrator GlobeOp GO.L as the first step in building a presence in the business of servicing the $2 trillion hedge fund industry.
+LONDON Private equity firm TPG Capital has sealed a 508 million pound ($802 million) takeover of hedge fund services company GlobeOp GO.L, saying the deal gave it an attractive opportunity to boost its presence in the fast-growing hedge fund industry.

-TPG is offering 435 pence per share in cash for London and New York-based GlobeOp, which administers $173 billion in client assets and which last month kicked off a strategic review to try and boost its share price.
+TPG is offering 435 pence-per-share for GlobeOp, representing a premium of around 22.5 percent to GlobeOp's closing share price of 355 pence on January 31.

-The deal marks a premium of nearly 50 percent to GlobeOp's January 5 share price, just before it announced it was in talks with TPG, which beat private equity rival Advent International to the deal, according to a source familiar with the situation.
+GlobeOp had said last month that it was in talks with TPG and private equity rival Advent International Corporation over a takeover, as the company carried out a strategic review to look into ways of boosting its share price and returns for investors.

 JP Morgan Cazenove (JPM.N) advised TPG on the deal, while Evercore Partners advised GlobeOp.